osanj/osanj.github.io/content/post/how-denormal-floats-slow-down-inference/index.md

 ### Why is this an Issue?

 Processing subnormals requires additional logic for basic handling and arithmetic operations.
 In the case of the x86 instruction set architecture this additional logic seems to be [usually not implemented in silicon and instead handled in software](https://stackoverflow.com/a/54938328) which leads to significant slowdowns.
-The same post also notes that there Nvidia GPUs generally implement this in hardware which is consistent with my experience: No problems on Nvidia GPUs, but performance drop on a x86 CPU 💁
+The same post also notes that Nvidia GPUs generally implement this in hardware which is consistent with my experience: No problems on Nvidia GPUs, but performance drop on a x86 CPU 💁

 ### How to Resolve it?